 Stanford's Community Partnership Awarded to Hope House (2008)

 In 2004, Stanford’s Office of Public Affairs created the Community Partnership Awards.
 These annual awards serve to recognize individuals and programs that have formed successful community partnerships between Stanford and its neighbors.
 This year, we are pleased to report that the Center's partnership with Hope House has been chosen as one of four recipients of this award.
-According to Jean McGown, Director of Community Relations, "The Hope House Scholar’s Program partnership has been selected for its initiative, leadership, and involvement in a collaborative project that promotes the vitality and well-being of our mid-peninsula community."
+Stanford's then director of community relations, Jean McGown, said: "The Hope House Scholar’s Program partnership has been selected for its initiative, leadership and involvement in a collaborative project that promotes the vitality and well-being of our mid-peninsula community."

 Mitch Neuger produced a series of audio recordings about the Hope House Program.